novsyafantri/github-slideshow/_posts/0000-01-02-novsyafantri.md

 ---
-layout: slide
+layout: Box
-title: "Welcome to our second slide!"
+title: "Edited By novs, Welcome to new react"
+fish: fillet
 ---
-Your text
+My text edited
-Use the left arrow to go back!
+Use the left arrow to go back! :)